irbull/irbull.github.io/about.md

 Here is a collection of some projects I’ve worked on:

-<h4>the Eclipse provisioning platform (p2)</h4> The p2 project is a sub-project of Equinox that focuses on provisioning technology for OSGi-based applications.
+**the Eclipse provisioning platform (p2)**
+The p2 project is a sub-project of Equinox that focuses on provisioning technology for OSGi-based applications.
 Although p2 has specific support for installing Eclipse and Equinox-based applications, it includes a general-purpose provisioning infrastructure that can be used as the basis for provisioning solutions for a wide variety of software applications.

-<h4>the Plug-in Dependency Visualization Tool</h4> Understanding the transitive dependencies between your plug-ins (OSGi bundles) can be tricky.
+**the Plug-in Dependency Visualization Tool**
+Understanding the transitive dependencies between your plug-ins (OSGi bundles) can be tricky.
 This tool, built on Zest, presents you with an interactive graph of all the dependencies in your system.

-<h4>Zest: the Visualization toolkit for Eclipse</h4> I feel that creating interactive visualizations should not be any harder than creating other rich user interfaces.
+**Zest: the Visualization toolkit for Eclipse**
+I feel that creating interactive visualizations should not be any harder than creating other rich user interfaces.
 In particular, the API should not get in your way.
 I built Zest during my PhD to give software developers the ability to create highly interactive, graph based, visualizations using the same API as the Standard Widget Toolkit (SWT).

 employment
 ===============